Greenhouse gas emission statistics - carbon footprints

 Eurostat also records and publishes the AEA, which include a range of greenhouse gas emissions.
 AEA are suited for integrated environmental-economic analyses such as the 'footprints' presented here or for calculating emission intensities.
 As a third set of greenhouse gas emissions statistics, Eurostat disseminates GHG emissions classified by technical processes.
 These are recorded in so-called GHG emission inventories and form the official data for international climate policies.

 Eurostat estimates the EU-28’s carbon footprint at 7.2 tonnes per person in 2018.
 The EU-27 emits 0.4 tonnes CO2 per person more to produce exports than it avoids by importing goods and services.
 Services that account for 23 % of the total carbon footprint only account for 7 % of the direct CO2 emissions (transport, construction and real estate services are accounted for separately).
 The majority of the emissions originate from EU production activities.

 Carbon dioxide emissions associated with EU consumption

 The right-hand bar of Figure 1 shows the carbon dioxide (CO2) emissions due to final use of products within the EU-28 economy.
 The EU-28 final use of products encompasses consumption by private households and governments as well as the use of products for gross fixed capital formation, or in other words investments, such as buildings, plants and machinery, motor vehicles, and infrastructure.
-The estimate includes all CO2 emitted to produce the final product, including emissions from intermediate inputs and CO2 emissions avoided due to importing intermediate and final products.
+The estimate includes CO2 emitted to produce the final product, including emissions from intermediate inputs and CO2 emissions avoided due to importing intermediate and final products.
 The estimate of avoided CO2 emissions may be seen as an approximation of the CO2 emitted abroad to produce the imported products by the EU-28.
 As the point of reference is the final product, it gives a consumption perspective of CO2 emissions and is also referred to as consumption-based accounting.
 This type of estimate is also known as a ‘carbon footprint’.
-The carbon footprint of the EU-28 measures how much CO2 was emitted due to EU-28's demand for products, if all imported products were produced within the EU-28 using an EU-28 average production technology.
+Eurostat's carbon footprint of the EU-28 measures how much CO2 would have been emitted due to EU-28's demand for products, if all imported products were produced within the EU-28 using an EU-28 average production technology.